davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 As shown before when one has imbalanced classes, precision and recall are better metrics than accuracy, in the same way, for imbalanced datasets a Precision-Recall curve is more suitable than a ROC curve.

 A Precision-Recall curve is a plot of the __Precision__ (y-axis) and the __Recall__ (x-axis) for different thresholds, much like the ROC curve.
 Note that in computing precision and recall there is never a use of the true negatives, these measures only consider correct predictions

-The no-skill line is defined by the total number of positive cases divide by the total number of positive and negative cases.
-For a dataset with an equal number of positive and negative cases, this is a straight line at 0.5.
-Points above this line show skill.

 ---
 <br>